Chaste/Chaste.github.io/site/content/docs/user-guides/code-generation-from-cellml.md

 {{< callout context="note" title="Note" icon="info-circle" >}}

-This is the guide for chaste_codegen, the **Python3** code generator.
-For the Python2 code generator (PyCml) used up to release 2019.1, see the [release 2019.1](https://github.com/Chaste/Chaste/releases/tag/release_2019.1) version of this guide.
+This is the guide for chaste_codegen, the **Python 3** code generator.
+For the Python 2 code generator (PyCml) used up to release 2019.1, see the [release 2019.1](https://github.com/Chaste/Chaste/releases/tag/release_2019.1) version of this guide.